JibbSmart/JoyShockMapper/README.md

 * Bryan Rumsey
 * Al. Lopez

+Have a look at the CHANGELOG for a better idea of who contributed what.
+Nicolas, in particular, regularly contributes a lot of work.
+He is responsible for a lot of the cool quality-of-life and advanced mapping features.

 JoyShockMapper relies a lot on [JoyShockLibrary](https://github.com/jibbsmart/JoyShockLibrary), which it uses to read controller inputs.
-Check out that project to see who else made JoyShockLibrary possible.
+Check out that project to see what prior work made JoyShockLibrary possible.

 ## Helpful Resources
 * [GyroWiki](http://gyrowiki.jibbsmart.com) - All about good gyro controls for games: